mattsrc/opentx-lua-rssi-histogram/README.md

       })
     },

-The settings above will show High is SC if forward, and Low otherwise.
+The settings above will show High if switch SC is forward, and Low otherwise.
 Also, the Low labels will be displayed in an inverse font

 #### Parameters